Thanks again to Jeff L. in Seattle for this explanation of the "Average True Range"

 So, how can we use the average true range in calculating our stop loss?
 All you do is you subtract a multiple of the average true range from the entry price.
 I might take two times the average true range and subtract it from my entry price.
 For example, if we had a one dollar stock and its average true range value was five cents, I would simply take a multiple of the average true range, which I said we’ll use two in this example, and we’d subtract it from our entry price.
 So, two times our average true range is ten cents, subtracted from our entry price gives us a stop loss value of 90 cents.

 Now, by adhering to this pre-defined point at which I sell, I know that if the share price doesn’t move in my favored direction, and actually moves against me, I already know the point at which I’m going to sell.
 My emotions are removed from the equation, and I just simply follow what my stop loss says.
 This is how most successful traders limit their losses.
 They know when they’re going to sell and they have this pre-defined before they even begin trading.
-Although their methods of calculating the
+Although their methods of calculating the average true range and the stop loss may be different the one common element here is that they have a stop loss in place.

 -------------